 Tab, Extended-Release: 6.25mg, 12.5mg

 May impair daytime function; monitor for excess depressant effects.
 May impair mental/physical abilities.
 Increased risk of next-day psychomotor impairment if taken with less than a full night of sleep remaining (7-8 hrs), or if higher than the recommended dose is taken.
 Initiate only after careful evaluation; failure of insomnia to remit after 7-10 days of treatment may indicate presence of a primary psychiatric and/or medical illness.
-Cases of angioedema involving the tongue, glottis, or larynx reported; do not rechallenge if angioedema develops.
+Cases of angioedema involving the tongue, glottis, or larynx reported; do not rechallenge if such reactions develop.
 Abnormal thinking, behavior changes, and visual and auditory hallucinations reported.
-Complex behaviors (eg, sleep-driving) reported; consider discontinuation if a sleep-driving episode occurs.
+Complex behaviors (eg, sleep-driving) while not fully awake reported; consider discontinuation if a sleep-driving episode occurs.
 Amnesia, anxiety, and other neuropsychiatric symptoms may occur.
 Worsening of depression and suicidal thoughts and actions (including completed suicides) reported primarily in depressed patients; prescribe the lowest feasible number of tabs at a time.
-Caution with compromised respiratory function; consider the risk of respiratory depression prior to prescribing in patients with respiratory impairment (eg, sleep apnea, myasthenia gravis).
+Caution with compromised respiratory function; prior to prescribing, consider the risk of respiratory depression in patients with respiratory impairment (eg, sleep apnea, myasthenia gravis).
 Withdrawal signs and symptoms reported following rapid dose decrease or abrupt discontinuation; monitor for tolerance, abuse, and dependence.
 May cause drowsiness and a decreased level of consciousness, which may lead to falls and consequently to severe injuries (eg, hip fractures, intracranial hemorrhage).
 Zolpidem clearance is lower in women.